Violette Cordery: Motoring

 Cordery was employed as a driver to captain Noel Macklin of the Royal Naval Volunteer Reserve (RNVR) at Dover.
 He subsequently invalided out of the Royal Artillery in 1915 and transferred to the RNVR.
 Macklin was married to her elder sister Lucy.

 In 1920 she competed in the South Harting hill climb driving a Silver Hawk, manufactured by Noel Macklin.
 Cordery also competed in two British Motor Cycle Racing Club handicap events driving an Eric-Campbell, also manufactured by Noel Macklin.
 In May 1921 she won the ladies' race at the Junior Car Club meeting, averaging 49.7 mph.

 In 1925 she publicised the new Invicta car, also manufactured by Noel Macklin, by racing and breaking records.
 At the West Kent Motor Club meeting at Brooklands she won the half mile sprint in a 2.7 litre Invicta, and went on other victories and records.

 In 1926 she set a long distance record at the Autodromo Nazionale Monza, Italy, when she co-drove a 19.6 hp Invicta for 10000 mi at 56.47 mph.
 In July 1926 she averaged 70.7 mph for 5000 mi at Autodrome de Linas-Montlhéry, Paris, and became the first woman to be awarded the Dewar Trophy by the Royal Automobile Club.

 In 1927 she drove an Invicta around the world in five months, covering 10266 mi at an average speed of 24.6 mph.
 She traveled through Europe, Africa, India, Australia, the United States, and Canada accompanied by a nurse, a mechanic, and a Royal Automobile Club observer.

 In 1929, with her younger sister Evelyn, she covered 30000 mi of the Brooklands circuit within 30,000 minutes (approximately 20 days, 20 hours) at an average speed 61.57 mph and earning a second Dewar Trophy from the Royal Automobile Club.
 By 1930 her 4.5-litre Invicta tourer had completed return journeys from London to Monte Carlo, London to John O'Groats and London to Edinburgh.

+Cordery was a member of the London Ladies' Motor Club a motorcycle club for women based in London, founded in 1926/7 by racer and stunt rider Jessie Hole (later Jessie Ennis).
+The club president was Kathleen Pelham Burn (Countess of Drogheda), Betty Debenham was press secretary and other members included Nancy Debenham, Marjorie Cottle and Mrs Victor Bruce.